 Steven D. Black was elected to NASDAQ OMX's board of directors in December 2011.
 Since September 2012, Mr. Black has been the Co-CEO of Bregal Investments, a private equity firm.
 He was the Vice Chairman of J.P.
 Morgan Chase & Co. from March 2010 through February 2011 and a member of the firm's Operating and Executive committees.
 Prior to that position, Mr. Black was the Executive Chairman of J.P.
 Morgan Investment Bank from October 2009 through March 2010.
 Mr. Black served as a Co-Chief Executive Officer of J.P.
+Morgan Investment Bank from 2004 through 2009.
+Mr. Black was the Deputy Co-Chief Executive Officer of J.P.
 Morgan Investment Bank since 2003.
 He also served as head of J. P. Morgan Investment Bank's Global Equities business since 2000 following a career with Citigroup and its predecessor firms.